Skip to main content

 Photo card Avatar

-<CardImage cardImageUrl="/img/learn-docusaurus-and-react.jpg"/>
+<CardImage cardImageUrl="/img/learn-docusaurus-and-react.webp"/>

 <CardFooter

-style={{ backgroundColor: 'white' , color:'black'}
+style={{ backgroundColor: 'white' , color:'black'}}

 className='text--center'>